-When connecting remotely, the remote system must be able to ssh into the target system and the root user must have privileges to login.
-This privilege is sometimes removed by rules applied during the post-build remediation scan.
-If so, edit the file /etc/ssh/sshd_config in the target system, search for PermitRoot-Login in that file and verify that it is set to a value of 'yes'.
+When connecting remotely, the remote system must be able to ssh into the target system and the root user must have privileges to log in.

+The privilege allowing root to log in is sometimes removed by rules applied during the post-build remediation scan.
+Before deploying the target, edit the file /etc/ssh/sshd\config in the chroot of the target.
+Verify that the PermitRootLogin option in that file is set to the value 'yes'.